Placing your Coins on a Shelf: Abstract

 \section{Abstract}

 We consider the problem of packing a family of disks ``on a shelf,'' that is, such that each disk touches the $x$-axis from above and such that no two disks overlap.
-We prove that the problem of minimizing the distance between the leftmost point and the rightmost point of any disk is \NP-hard.
-On the positive side, we show how to approximate this problem within a factor of $\nicefrac 43$ in~$O(n \log n)$ time, and provide an $O(n \log n)$-time exact algorithm for a special case, in particular when the ratio between the largest and smallest radius is at most four.
+We study the problem of minimizing the distance between the leftmost point and the rightmost point of any disk in such a packing.
+We show how to approximate this problem within a factor of $\nicefrac 43$ in~$O(n \log n)$ time.
+We further provide an $O(n \log n)$-time exact algorithm for a special case which includes inputs where the ratio between the largest radius and the smallest radius is less than four.
+On the negative side, we prove that the problem is \NP-hard even when the ratio between the largest radius and the smallest radius is at most~36.